-In this top 10, we've selected the crème de la crème of servers, ranging from those aimed at small businesses to the sort that bigger enterprises depend on.
+In this top 10 list of the best SMB servers, we've selected the crème de la crème of servers, ranging from those aimed at small businesses to the sort that bigger enterprises depend on.

 So here, in no particular order, are the top servers for small and medium businesses

 1. Dell PowerEdge T20 [barebones]